 RWA Membership Information

 Annual dues are $95 for General and Associate members; a $25 processing fee will apply to all new and reinstating members.
+Please note that membership dues and fees are nonrefundable.

 General membership is open to all persons seriously pursuing a romance fiction writing career.
 Only General members shall have all rights of membership, and only General members shall have the right to vote and the right to hold office in RWA.